zubinchopra/portaldocs/portal-sdk/generated/top-external-onboarding.md

 For more information and any questions about Fx coverage, reach out to the Fx Coverage contact that is located in [portalfx-extensions-contacts.md](portalfx-extensions-contacts.md).

-<a name="onboarding-outside-of-ibiza-azure-fundamentals"></a>
-## Azure Fundamentals

-The Azure Fundamentals are a set of tenets to which each Azure service is expected to adhere.
-The Azure Fundamentals program is described in the document located at [https://aka.ms/azurefundamentals](https://aka.ms/azurefundamentals).
-The document also identifies the stakeholders and contacts for each of the tenets.

 <a name="onboarding-outside-of-ibiza-quality-essentials"></a>
 ## Quality Essentials